-We are constructing a demonstration sphagnum farm at Barver Moor in Germany.
-Construction began in 2020, and the first polder and reservoir are complete.
-Our team is now engaged in tending to and growing the crops.
+We constructed a demonstration sphagnum farm at Barver Moor in Germany.
+Construction began in 2020, and was finished in 2021.
 The designs for our sphagnum farm are available here.
 In 2021 we recorded a video chat about our work at Barver Moor, which can be found here.

 Below - Picture 1.
 Construction of the sphagnum farm at Barver Moor, December 2019.A polder has been built, and the ground levelled to make a surface for growing sphagnum.
 Irrigation trenches run through the field, to allow the water level to be carefully controlled at approximately 5cm below the surface.